-Dr Katherine Allen is a Research Assistant in the Centre for Abuse Research (CARe) at the University of Suffolk.
+Dr Katherine Allen is a Research Fellow in the Institute for Social Justice and Crime at the University of Suffolk.
 She has cross-disciplinary research experience in sociology, philosophy and literature, with strong research interests in sexual/gender-based violence and the evolution of feminist ending violence movements, feminist and social epistemology, and philosophy of literature, mind and the emotions.
 Following the completion of her PhD in Philosophy in 2013, Katherine worked in the social care and voluntary sectors, latterly working for a Suffolk-based sexual violence charity.
 Her experiences working in the sector spurred her to pursue a Masters in Woman and Child Abuse Studies and embark on a primary research project to understand the experiences of women working within the Rape Crisis movement.

 You are here

 Dr Katherine Allen

 Katherine is primarily a qualitative researcher, with experience in thematic and discursive analyses, and an interest in realist approaches to synthesising literature and conducting evaluations.

 Since joining CARe, Katherine has supported the completion of a number of high-impact, practice- and policy- focused projects:

 Mapping and unearthing complexity of the funding eco-system for local-level VAWG organisations